timoschinkel/test-repository/README.md

 # Test repository

-We all need to test things evert now and than.
+We all need to test things every now and than.
 This is my playground :)